TickTeam/guide-tt/ios_app/2_how_to_editrenamedelete_a_task_list.md

-#### How to edit or delete a task list?
+#### How to edit lists and folders?

-1.Open TickTick on mobile and slide the screen to the right.
+1.Open TickTick on your iOS device and slide the screen to the right.

-2.Swipe a specific list to the left.
+2.Swipe a list/folder to the left.

-3.Clcik “Pen” to edit list in the next page or click the “Trash” to delete the list.
+3.Clcik “Pen” to edit list/folder in the next page.

 ![](../images/ioseditlist.png)